City-of-Helsinki/drupal-hdbt/README.md

 Related files.
 - `.nvmrc` : Defines the node version used to compile the theme.
 - `package.json and package-lock.json` : Defines the node modules and scripts for compiling the theme.
-- `postcss.config.js and postcss.plugins.js` : Configurations for the postcss-tool that is run when the theme is built.
-You can read more about the tool here: https://postcss.org/
+- `theme-builder/` : The theme builder tools.
-- `webpack.config.js` : Configuration file for the webpack-tool that is used to actually build the theme.
-Similar tool to Gulp or Grunt.
-Usually if there is something wrong with the compiled theme files the culprit can be found here.
+- `theme-builder.mjs` : Configuration file for the theme builder tool that is used to build the theme.
-- `webpack.svgToSprite.js` : This file is used to create a sprite of all the icons used on the site.
-It gets all the icons from the `./src`, compiles them into a sprite under `./dist/icons` and also creates a css-file where the icons are referenced called `./dist/css/hdbt-icons.css`.

 ## Structure for files and folders